 New restriction to come into force on the Devil’s Highway

-Restrictions came into force on the 18 November, which means that motor vehicles are now restricted from using the section of Devil’s Highway leading to Crowthorne Woods.
+Restrictions came into force on the 18 November, which means that motor vehicles are now restricted from using the section of Devil’s Highway leading to Crowthorne Woods from Monday 18 November.

 The right of way, known as the Devil’s Highway and classified as Crowthorne Restricted Byway 12 will be open to authorised users.
 This includes pedestrians, cyclists, horse riders and carriage-drivers.
 Essential access will also be available for carrying out forestry work, for emergency services and to home owners with private access rights to their property.

-The restriction is due to come into force in the coming months.
-It is necessary to prevent damage to the surface of this right of way that is caused by motor vehicles along a route that is not classified or constructed for motorised traffic.
+The restriction is necessary to prevent damage to the surface of this right of way caused by motor vehicles along a route that is not constructed for motorised traffic.

-These changes will also help to protect the rare and valuable wildlife that can be found in Crowthorne Woods and Swinley Forest, which are part of the wider Thames Basin Heaths Special Protection Area.
+These changes will also help to protect the rare and valuable wildlife that can be found in Crowthorne Woods and Swinley Forest, which are part of the wider Thames Basin Heaths Special Protection Area (TBH SPA).

 Background information to this decision

 Reason for works

 The surface is not suitable for motorised vehicle traffic and the regular passage of these vehicles causes rapid degradation.

-The opening of Buckler’s Forest provides a ‘suitable alternative natural greenspace’ or ‘SANG’ which must be promoted through site management to help protect valuable heathland and wildlife of the Special Protection Area (SPA).
+The opening of Buckler’s Forest provides a ‘suitable alternative natural greenspace’ or ‘SANG’ nearby which must be promoted through site management to help protect valuable heathland and wildlife of the Special Protection Area (SPA).